 Q: I am a Hudson-certified company.
 What do I need to do to start receiving information about purchasing and contracting opportunities?

-A: You need to register your business with the Office of State Purchasing in order to learn about current bid opportunities in your industry.
+A: You need to register your business with the Office of State Procurement in order to learn about current bid opportunities in your industry.